Greek Cypriots: History

-Prehistory and antiquity
+Ancient Cyprus

 Cyprus was part of the Mycenaean civilization with local production of Mycenaean vases dating to the Late Helladic III (1400–1050 BC).
 The quantity of this pottery concludes that there were numerous Mycenaean settlers, if not settlements, on the island.
 Archaeological evidence shows that Greek settlement began unsystematically in c.
 1400 BC, then steadied (possibly due to Dorian invaders on the mainland) with definite settlements established in c.
 1200 BC.
 The close connection between the Arcadian dialect and those of Pamphylia and Cyprus indicates that the migration came from Achaea.
 The Achaean tribe may have been an original population of the Peloponnese, Pamphylia, and Cyprus, living in the latter prior to the Dorian invasion, and not a subsequent immigrant group; the Doric elements in Arcadian are lacking in Cypriot.
 Achaeans settled among the old population, and founded Salamis.
 The epic Cypria, dating to the 7th century BC, may have originated in Cyprus.

-Middle Ages
+Medieval Cyprus

 The Byzantine era profoundly molded Greek Cypriot culture.
-The Greek Orthodox Christian legacy bestowed on Greek Cypriots in this period would live on during the succeeding centuries of foreign domination.
-Because Cyprus was never the final goal of any external ambition, but simply fell under the domination of whichever power was dominant in the eastern Mediterranean, destroying its civilization was never a military objective or necessity.
+The institution of Greek Orthodox Christianity soon became an integral part of Greek Cypriot identity during this period, and its legacy persisted under foreign domination throughout the succeeding centuries.
+Since Cyprus was never the "final goal" of any external ambitions – insofar as destroying its civilisation and citizenry did not become a military objective, or necessity – the island simply fell under the dominion of whichever power controlled the Eastern Mediterranean region at the time.

-The Cypriots did however endure the oppressive rule of first the Lusignans and then the Venetians from the 1190s through to 1570.
-King Amaury, who succeeded his brother Guy de Lusignan in 1194, was particularly intolerant of the Orthodox Church.
-Greek Cypriot land was appropriated for the Latin churches after they were established in the major towns on the island.
-In addition, tax collection was also part of the heavy oppressive attitude of the occupiers to the locals of the island, in that it was now being conducted by the Latin churches themselves.
+Greek Cypriots did, however, endure oppressive rule under both the Lusignans and successive Venetian Republic, from the 1190s to 1570.
+King Aimery – whom succeeded his brother, Guy of Lusignan, in 1194 – was known for being particularly intolerant of the Orthodox Church, and saw Greek Cypriot land appropriated for use by newly-established Latin churches in major towns on the island.
+In addition, oppressive taxation was imposed upon locals by occupying forces, with tax collection conducted, by proxy, under administration of the Latin churches.